Western Airlines Flight 2605: Accident details

 Most survivors were found in a 20 ft section of fuselage that did not burn.
 Survivors reported that large pieces of the building continued to fall onto the wreckage of the aircraft several minutes after the crash as rescuers arrived on the scene.

 Aircraft

-The day of the accident, the status of the persons on board Flight 2605 was reported:
+On the day of the accident, the status of the persons on board Flight 2605 was reported as: